randell/commit-tools/README.md

 # Pre-commit tools

 Pre-commit tools for Acquia Cloud Drupal projects.
 Performs quality assurance tasks for each commit made against a project.
+Code will not be able to be commited until it passes the minimum quality standards.

-The tool uses [PHPCS][1], [PHP Unit][2] and [Drupal Coder][3] and these tools will be installed locally to the project.
-New developers on a project will have the prerequisites met when they perform their first commit.
+The tool uses [PHPCS][1], [PHP Unit][2] and [Drupal Coder][3].
+These tools will be installed locally to the project so as not to conflict with other installed versions.

 ## Dependencies